lavertyaf/cc_wk12_day3_pubsub/README.md

       (You need to require PubSub at the top of the page)

   Step 2.
-      Create a new view in the views folder: select_view
+      Create a new views folder in SRC, create a new view in the views folder: select_view

       use the constructor to create a new selectView